 A fast way to get a sense of all the differences is to check out Adobe’s CC Plans-at-a-Glance comparison page for business – click to open for more details:

 So the Teams offering provides everything that Creative Cloud for Individuals does, which means open access to the world’s best creative tools (all of the same desktop apps, services, and feature upgrades as soon as they are released) – plus unique workgroup capabilities for enhanced file sharing and collaboration (including the exclusive new Team Projects shared workflow), flexible and efficient license management (for dynamically adding, removing, or reassigning users as needed), usage tracking and reporting, centralized billing, advanced 24/7 support services (including two live one-on-one sessions with Adobe product experts per user, per year, via phone and web conference), and pooling from a single shared Adobe Stock subscription.

-What makes Creative Cause for Teams really different and unique: Administrators can manage it all from a simple but powerful web-based Admin Console to centrally purchase, deploy, and manage all seats within your organization.
+What makes Creative Cloud for Teams really different and unique: Administrators can manage it all from a simple but powerful web-based Admin Console to centrally purchase, deploy, and manage all seats within your organization.
 You can easily add, move, or reassign users to adapt to the way your organization does business, or even reclaim assets when people and projects change – so your Creative Cloud membership evolves as your company evolves, and your team members can even be entirely outside of your organization.